I hate pop-ups.

 You've probably seen these at some point.
 There's usually a little yes/no section at the bottom of the pop-up where the "No" choice is something like "No, I don't want to save 1000 puppies and kittens."
 Or something as equally ridiculous.

 I happily and aggressively say no to those pop-ups as quickly as humanly possible.
-(How dare they make me feel bad about not saving kittens!)
+(Poor puppies and kittens.)